Genoa beats Spal 2-0 to move out of relegation zone - WHIZ News

 Goran Pandev and Lasse Schöne scored in each half and Genoa also had a penalty saved.

 It was Genoa’s first win since the restart and lifted the team out of the relegation zone.
-Genoa is two points above Lecce which visits Cagliari in one of five matches later Sunday when Napoli coach Gennaro Gattuso faces AC Milan as an opponent for the first time.
+Genoa is one point above Lecce which hit the woodwork twice in a 0-0 draw at Cagliari.

 Spal is 11 points from safety with six matches remaining.